awsdocs/iam-user-guide/doc_source/troubleshoot_general.md

 ## Changes that I make are not always immediately visible<a name="troubleshoot_general_eventual-consistency"></a>

 As a service that is accessed through computers in data centers around the world, IAM uses a distributed computing model called [eventual consistency](https://wikipedia.org/wiki/Eventual_consistency)\.
 Any change that you make in IAM \(or other AWS services\) takes time to become visible from all possible endpoints\.
 Some of the delay results from the time it takes to send the data from server to server, from replication zone to replication zone, and from region to region around the world\.
-IAM also uses caching to improve performance, but in some cases this can add time; the change might not be visible until the previously cached data times out\.
+IAM also uses caching to improve performance, but in some cases this can add time: The change might not be visible until the previously cached data times out\.

 You must design your global applications to account for these potential delays\.
 Ensure that they work as expected, even when a change made in one location is not instantly visible at another\.
 Such changes include creating or updating users, groups, roles, or policies\.
 We recommend that you do not include such IAM changes in the critical, high\-availability code paths of your application\.
 Instead, make IAM changes in a separate initialization or setup routine that you run less frequently\.
 Also, be sure to verify that the changes have been propagated before production workflows depend on them\.